 Top 9 LinkedIn metrics you should keep an eye on

 Probably the most discussed key metric out there (no matter the platform), engagement is definitely important because it shows you the true power of your performance.

 This is the way to measure how people interact with the content you publish.

-LinkedIn average engagement rate per post by followers is calculated as the sum of likes, comments, and shares divided by the number of posts, all divided by the number of followers and then everything multiplied by 100 to obtain a percentage.
+The LinkedIn average engagement rate per post by impressions is calculated as the sum of likes, comments, shares and clicks divided by the number of posts, all divided by the number of impressions.
+Everything is then multiplied by 100 to obtain a percentage.

 On LinkedIn, that’s the key to keep your business thriving.
 It seems like people understood that because you’ll always find them engaging with the content they see if the posts are good enough and they can't resist to your call-to-actions.

 Using Socialinsider, you can reliably track the evolution of your engagement (among many other LinkedIn metrics, of course), and identify which post type is the most engaging for your brand:

 While keeping track of your LinkedIn KPIs, another essential metric to consider is impressions.

 This social media metric shows you the total number of views your content receives, including multiple views coming from the same users.

 Impressions help you find out what types of content attract more LinkedIn users.